 - For Clinicians – Prescribing and Medicines Management https://www.somersetccg.nhs.uk/prescribing-and-medicines-management/

 What we’re doing to improve our accessibility

-We undertook a training session for the communications and engagement team and content editors of the website, ensuring that they understand the new accessibility regulations and what is required of them.
+We will be training the communications and engagement team and content editors of the website, ensuring that they understand the new accessibility regulations and what is required of them.

 We have agreed to carry out an annual audit of the public facing CCG website to make sure we are complying with the new regulations to the best of our ability.